vladlazar94/react-context-selector/README.md

 ## Advantages:

-1. The providers stack linearly on top of each other, avoiding the provider hell.
+1. The providers stack linearly on top of each other, avoiding a deeply nested provider pyramid.
-2. The context accessor hooks will only force a re-render if the selected value has changed.
+2. The selector hooks will only force a component update if the selected value has changed.